vsimakhin/web-logbook/README.md

 # Changelog

+## [Unreleased]

+- Fix: Instructor's hours for the Total Stats table were mixed up for the last 90 days and the last 12 months

 ## [2.35.1] - 20.05.2024

 - Fix: Correct using styles and classes for the sidebar when switching between the pages